 In some instances, landlords give their tenants a licence agreement instead of a lease agreement in an attempt to disguise the grant of a tenancy.
 Tenants have rights and protection under the Housing Acts which lodgers do not have (for example, protection from eviction), so it's advisable to check whether you have been given the correct agreement.
-If you are not sure, ask someone, such as staff at the university's Residential Service.
+If you are not sure, ask someone, such as staff at the university's Residential Service - see page 22/23.